hayatkhan8660-maker/Fire_Seg_Dataset/README.md

 <img src="readme_images/fire_video_gif.gif" width="1000"/>

 ## Citation
-Please cite our paper, if you want to reproduce the results using this code.
+If you use our work in your research or wish to refer to the baseline results published here, please use the following entries for citation.

 BbibTex
 ```